SAP/alert-notification-node-client/docs/common-objects/common-query-params.md

 ## Description

-Common query parameters used when making requests to Alert Notification.
+Common query parameters used when making requests to Alert Notification service.

 ## Properties